aycangulez/fn-arg-validator/README.md

 * **is.oneOf** returns true if an argument's type is one of the passed types.
 For example, **is.oneOf(is.number, is.array)** returns true for *1* and *[1]*, but not *'1'*.

 ### Object Property and Type Checks
-* **objectWithProperties(props):** Returns true if the argument is an object and the property-type pairs match the argument's properties and their types.
+* **is.objectWithProps(props):** Returns true if the argument is an object and the property-type pairs match the argument's properties and their types.

 ### Catch-all
 * **is.any:** Returns true for everything.
 Great for skipping validation for certain arguments.